 Guy Cook, our former President and Chief Executive Officer, serves as a board member of West Coast Tissue Services ("WCTS") and formerly served as a director for American Donor Services ("ADS").
-Mr. Cook has not received any compensation for his board service for either entity.
+Mr. Cook had not received any compensation for his board service for either entity as of the date of his resignation.
 Mitchell Godfrey, a director, is on the board of ADS and also serves as secretary and treasurer for ADS.
 Mr. Godfrey receives \$5,000 annually for his service to ADS.

 ADS and WCTS recover tissue from donors.
 We reimburse them for their recovery fees, which are comprised primarily of labor costs.
-The approximate aggregate amount of all transactions with WCTS for the first quarter of 2013 and 2012 was \$232,000 and \$87,000, respectively, and the approximate aggregate amount of all transactions with ADS for the first quarter of 2013 and 2012 was \$308,536 and \$304,315, respectively.
+The approximate aggregate amount of all transactions with WCTS for the first six months of 2013 and 2012 was \$337,900 and \$200,700, respectively, and the approximate aggregate amount of all transactions with ADS for the first six months of 2013 and 2012 was \$909,120 and \$569,911, respectively.
 These relationships benefit us as these entities provide us with donors, thus insuring that we have a pipeline of current and future donors, which is necessary to our success.
-As of March 31, 2013, we had an accounts payable balance of \$290,001 to American Donor Services.
+As of June 30, 2013, we had an accounts payable balance of \$478,762 to American Donor Services.

 On June 27, 2012, the Board of Directors granted a waiver of certain provisions of the Company's Code of Conduct to allow an entity controlled by two of our former CEO's adult children to become a distributor of the Company's products.
 This entity acquired inventory from Allograft Tissue Management, a non-affiliated distributor that had previously acquired inventory from the Company.
-The affiliated distributor, Silver Forest Fund, LP, exchanged products initially purchased from the non-affiliated distributor for different Bacterin products of equivalent value.
+The affiliated distributor, Silver Forest Fund, LP, exchanged products initially purchased from the non-affiliated distributor with Bacterin for different Bacterin products of equivalent value.
 Other than product exchanges and payment of amounts owed by the non-affiliated distributor, there have been no other direct transactions between Bacterin and the affiliated distributor.
 Mr. Cook pledged 1,850,000 of his shares of Bacterin stock as collateral for loans made to the affiliated distributor by independent third parties.